Back to Blog

 That last point is the one that catches people off guard.

-Why deliverability is harder than it looks
+Why email deliverability is harder than it looks

 The scenario we see regularly

 They've been losing email for months.
 Possibly longer.
+No bounce messages, no warnings — just silence on the other end.

 The support vacuum

-Here's the part that makes this particularly uncomfortable: when cPanel email breaks, there is often no one to call.
+When cPanel email breaks, there is often no one to call.

 Shared hosting providers will point you to their knowledge base.
-VPS and dedicated server customers are typically on their own by design — the whole premise of those plans is that you manage the server yourself.
-Even the providers that do offer support will generally stop short of troubleshooting email deliverability, blacklist remediation, or DNS authentication issues.
+VPS and dedicated server customers are typically on their own by design — the premise of those plans is that you manage the server yourself.
+Even providers that do offer support generally stop short of troubleshooting email deliverability, blacklist remediation, or DNS authentication issues.
 Those are considered your responsibility.

 The alternative: email that someone else manages